osmcode/osmcoastline/README.md

 used to create the database and some metadata.
 You can use the script `osmcoastline_readmeta` to look at them.

 By default, OSMCoastline creates a spatialite database.
 If you need shapefiles use ogr2ogr to convert the data:

     ogr2ogr -f "ESRI Shapefile" land_polygons.shp coastline.db land_polygons

-Alternatively, OSMCoastline aims to support all geospatial data formats as the output (e.g. shapefile, by setting GDAL driver as "ESRI Shapefile").
-If a data format other than spatialite database is selected as the output format, the two database tables `options` and `meta` will be omitted and geometry indexes will not be created.
+Alternatively, OSMCoastline aims to support all geospatial data formats as the output (e.g. Shapefile, by setting GDAL driver as "ESRI Shapefile").
+If a data format other than Spatialite database is selected as the output format, the two database tables `options` and `meta` will be omitted and geometry indexes will not be created.

 ## Steps